Francesco Schettino: Costa Concordia disaster

 Schettino also claimed he would have returned to the ship by helicopter, if it were possible.
-Carlo Galli, a Giglio police officer found Schettino, and offered to get him a dinghy to get him back to the ship, but Schettino declined.
+Carlo Galli, a Giglio police officer, found Schettino, and offered to get him a dinghy to get him back to the ship, but Schettino declined.
 Galli also said that Schettino was dry, despite supposedly falling from the ship.

 Treatment in media

-Schettino was vilified in extensive media coverage that dubbed him "Captain Coward" and "Captain Calamity".
+Schettino was vilified and disgraced in extensive media coverage that dubbed him "Captain Coward" and "Captain Calamity".
 Others in the press noted that Schettino was a daredevil and prone to insubordination.
 He was even described as "Italy's most hated man" by the tabloid press.
 At the end of his trial at Grosseto, Schettino said that he spent three years "in a media meat grinder."

 Costa had communication with Schettino during the interval between the collision with the rock and the evacuation order; some claim this may have led to a delay in the rescue effort.
 However, Schettino did not contact his employers during the first 15 minutes after the collision.
 Thus, any such conversation(s) did not distract him from sending a mayday or ordering an evacuation.
 He reportedly lied to the coast guard to keep rescuers away, and ordered passengers away from "muster stations", delaying evacuation.

 Schettino was initially believed to have been under the influence at the time of the event, but tested negative for drugs or alcohol the night of the disaster.

 Legal proceedings

 After the incident, Schettino was placed in temporary custody by the prosecutor of Grosseto and released for house arrest on 17 January 2012.
 On 5 July 2012, Schettino was released from house arrest but mandated to reside in Meta di Sorrento.
 Prior to Schettino's trial, Pier Luigi Foschi, at that time chairman of Costa, put blame on the captain as being responsible for deviating from the course and sailing close to Giglio.
 Costa terminated Schettino's employment in 2012.
-The company declined to pay for his legal defence although it had supported him initially, and after a plea bargain with the prosecution, it became a co-plaintiff in the trial against Schettino.
+The company declined to pay for his legal defence, although it had supported him initially.
+After a plea bargain with the prosecution, Costa became a co-plaintiff in the trial against Schettino.